 Back to the bananas…

-Unfortunately, the bananas ended up in the garbage because one of the key ingredients in banana bread is baking soda, and it’s still not available in the local grocery store.
+Unfortunately, the bananas ended up in the garbage can because one of the key ingredients in banana bread is baking soda, and it’s still not available in the local grocery store.
 Maybe next week; or, the week after that.
-Until then, I will continue my search for a banana bread recipe.
+Until then, I will continue my search for the perfect banana bread recipe.